PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 Polder et al.~\cite{polder2012phenobot} retro-fitted a spraying platform into a phenotyping robot for commercial glasshouses by allowing it to drive on the heating pipe-rails.
 It carried a single multi-focus plenoptic camera to produce registered RGB-D images, successfully aiding color-based crop detection by depth filtering.
 However, the system was very sensitive to illumination changes.
 More recently, a system introduced in~\cite{arad2020development} consisted also of a pipe-rail trolley with a scissor-lift platform, which carried an arm to perform local crop semantic segmentation to find a harvesting path.
 This system operated autonomously inside crop-rows once snapped to the rails by an operator.
 Also employing an arm~\cite{lehnert20183d}, uses a multi-camera array to obtain multiple samples of the crop from different viewpoints.

-In 2017 Lehnert et al.~\cite{lehnert2017autonomous} presented a robot capable of harvesting sweet pepper in ad-hoc cropping systems.
+In 2017 Lehnert et al.~\cite{lehnert2017autonomous} presented a sweet pepper harvesting robot for ad-hoc cropping systems.
 More recently, Halstead et al.~\cite{halstead2020} acquired a subset of data from field grown sweet pepper, arranged to suit the robotic system.
 In both cases sensing capabilities were limited to performing local detection and/or 3D mapping of each crop and left the task of autonomously surveying the entire row as future work.

+More recently Kirk et al.~\cite{kirk2020b} tackled strawberry harvesting in poly tunnels with an autonomous navigating Thorvald platform~\cite{grimstad2017thorvald}.
+This employed a bottom-mounted multi-view RGB-D camera array to detect and localize fruits for a robot arm to pick them with a specialized gripper.

-One of the main drawbacks of these approaches using a single image sensor mounted on an arm, is the need to scan crops multiple times from different viewpoints for complete crop coverage, due to the small sensor FOV and space limitations.
-We addressed this by building a sensor array whose combined FOV can cover the entire crop (vertically) to cover the entire row on a single pass.
+One of the main drawbacks of mounting a single image sensor on a robot (or arm) is the need to scan crops multiple times from different viewpoints to obtain complete crop coverage; due to the small sensor FOV and space limitations.
+We address this by building a sensor array whose combined FOV covers the entire crop, scanning an entire row in a single pass.
+Similar to~\cite{kirk2020b} but for tall vertical cropping systems.

-Crop surveillance data gathered by robot platforms have also enabled modern computer vision and learning based techniques to automate phenotyping processes as outlined below.
+Crop surveillance data gathered by robots have also enabled modern computer vision and learning based techniques to automate phenotyping processes as outlined below.